 Prior to joining Ohio State, Berman established and directed the Public Health and Tobacco Policy Center, which is now affiliated with Northeastern University School of Law.
 Under his leadership, the Center developed innovative model ordinances and provided policy support to state and local public health programs.
 Previously, he taught at Capital University Law School and directed the Ohio Tobacco Public Policy Center.

-Professor Berman has also been engaged in public health policy development at the federal level.
-He has served as an advisor to the Food and Drug Administration’s Center for Tobacco Products and as a member of the National Institutes of Health’s Council of Public Representatives.
+Professor Berman has also served as a senior advisor to the FDA’s Center for Tobacco Products and as a member of the NIH’s Council of Public Representatives.

 Before discovering his passion for public health, Berman was a trial attorney with the U.S. Department of Justice’s Antitrust Division and an associate with the law firm Stinson Morrison Hecker LLP (now Stinson Leonard Street LLP).
 He received a JD with distinction from Stanford Law School and a BA with highest honors in Public Policy from Brandeis University.

 Scott Burris, Micah L. Berman, Matthew Penn, Tara Ramanathan Holiday, The New Public Health Law: A Transdisciplinary Approach to Practice and Advocacy (Oxford University Press and APHA Press, 2018).

 Berman ML; Zettler PJ; Ashley DA.
 Anticipating industry arguments: the FDA’s authority to reduce nicotine levels in cigarettes.
 Public Health Reports 2018;33(4):502-506.